lionbach/OT297-server/README.md

 ## Docker

-comands to create docker for the aplication
+Commands to create docker for the application

-convert the wvnw file in executables
+Convert the wvnw file in executables

 ```
 chmod ugo+x mvnw
 ```

-create the .jar file and run (complete the environment variables)
+Create the .jar file and run (complete the environment variables)

 ```
 ./mvnw package -DskipTests